As an Amazon Associate, I earn from qualifying purchases.

 Ignoring Safety Precautions

 Ignoring safety is risky.
 Always wear gloves and sturdy shoes.
 Keep kids and pets away when tilling.
 Check your tiller before use.
 Look for loose parts.
 Follow the manual for safe operation.
 Never till near electrical lines.
-Wet soil can be slippery.
-Tilling in wet soil can cause accidents.
+Wet soil can be slippery, and tilling in wet soil can cause accidents.
 Safety first ensures a smooth gardening experience.

 Frequently Asked Questions